• Skip to primary navigation

 Chocolate Topping

-The topping is made of dark chocolate and sunflower seed butter.
+Lastly, make the chocolate topping.
+The topping is made with dark chocolate and sunflower seed butter.
 Adding the sunflower seed butter makes the topping softer and creamier.
 However, this ingredient may be substituted with coconut cream or another variety of nut/seed butter.

 To make the topping, simply melt the chocolate over low heat in a small saucepan.
 Stir frequently so that the chocolate doesn't burn.
 Once fully melted, mix in the sunflower seed butter.
 Let the mixture cool 5 minutes before pouring over the caramel filling.